enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * The Android phone needs to be rooted.
 * There are two previous levels with less difficulty, I would first recommend you to take a peek at the other write-ups before reading this one.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag.
 * The native layer is where the important code is executed.
-Do not be distracted with the Java bytecode.
+Do not be distracted with the Dalvik bytecode.

 **Possibles solutions:**